pantheon-systems/documentation/source/_common-tasks/git-faq.md

 - **Open Public: ** https://github.com/phase2/openpublic-drops-7.git
 - **Panopoly: ** https://github.com/populist/panopoly-drops-7.git

+##Frequently Asked Questions

-## Does Pantheon support git submodules?
+**Does Pantheon support Git submodules?**

-We don't currently support git submodules, but we're evaluating whether it's the best approach to deliver to our users for managing upstream modules and themes.
+We don't currently support Git submodules, but we're evaluating if it's the best approach to deliver to our users for managing upstream modules and themes.

-Right now, the best approach is to just add and commit the code to git as normal files.
+Right now, the best approach is to add and commit the code to Git as normal files.

-## What are the git tags?
+**What are the Git tags?**

     $: git tag
     jenkins-ellis_update_drops_7-3